MiguelGarrido02/DigitRecognitionML/README.md

 # DigitRecognitionML
 This project classifies handwritten digits using machine learning models.
 Models were trained on the MNIST dataset and tested on other datasets then a model was trained on an merged dataset.
-Detailed information on model training, testing, and evaluation can be found in the Digit Recognizer.pdf.
+Detailed information on model training, testing, and evaluation can be found in the [Project Report (PDF)](./Digit%20Recognizer.pdf).

 ## Datasets
 MNIST: Used for training and testing.